riot/riot/doc/guide/index.md

 ## Server-side rendering | #server-side

-Riot supports server-side rendering, with Node/io.js you can simple require tags and render to html:
+Riot supports server-side rendering, with Node/io.js you can simply require tags and render to html:

 ```
 var riot = require('riot')